 With only three playoff appearances to his name so far, expect Kupp to rise in the overall list in the years ahead if the Rams can return to competitiveness.

-Kelce also had a 27-catch postseason in 2022, so he has two entries in the top 10.
+Kelce is right behind on the single-postseason list, grabbing 32 catches in 2023 after having 31 in 2020.
+The Chiefs star also had a 27-catch postseason in 2022, so he has three entries in the top 10.

 Larry Fitzgerald only made it to the playoffs four times with the Arizona Cardinals, but he was a force to be reckoned with in 2008 when he tallied 30 catches.